kmerckae/panda_safe_hrc_tutorial/source/panda_arm/robot_control.rst

 Make your own controller
 -------------------------

-To create your own controller in an existing project, we follow the tutorial *Starting to Writhe a New Controller* that is written on the |frankaemika-community| website.
+To create your own controller in an existing project, we follow the tutorial *Starting to Write a New Controller* that is written on the |frankaemika-community| website.
 You have to make an account if you want to see posts in this community.
 We encourage you to do this!

 .. |frankaemika-community| raw:: html